paulrobertlloyd/paulrobertlloyd-v4/src/articles/2012/10/adobe_edge.md

 location:
   locality: Brighton
   country_name: England
-summary: Adobe recently announced a new suite a products and services for web developers, called Adobe Edge. <cite>.net Magazine</cite> asked me to provide some thoughts.
+summary: Adobe recently announced a new suite a products and services for web developers, called Adobe Edge. "".net Magazine"" asked me to provide some thoughts.
 category:
   - Adobe
   - Web